mkraft-vs/mkraft-vs.github.io/_pages/about.md

 ---
+title: "Biodiversität"
 permalink: /
-title: "Biodiversität"
-excerpt: "Some more infos about me"
+excerpt: Some more infos about me
-author_profile: true
+author_profile: yes
 redirect_from:
 - /about/
 - /about.html
 ---

 ## Positions-Papier „Bienenwelten-Symposium“